HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/security/people/authentication/openid_trans_users.md

     1. Log on to WebSphere® Integrated Solutions Console as the administrator.
     2. Go to **Security > Global security > Web and SIP Security > Trust association > Interceptors**.
     3. Select **com.ibm.portal.auth.tai.OpenidTAI**.
     4. Add the following new properties for OpenID.
-Each property must be entered as **one line**.
+Make sure to enter each property as one line.
         - `provider.openid.loadattributes=provider|method;provider2|method`

         !!!note